-From the building of the “Paços do Concelho” (Town Hall) of Lajes das Flores, by the Regional Road 1-2, go on until you find a sign indicating the detour to Fajã de Lopo Vaz, between kilometres 18 and 19.
-After entering the detour, proceed until you find the viewpoint at the end of the dead-end road, where you will find the beginning of the trail sign.
+From the Lajes das Flores City Hall, by the Regional Road 1-2, go on until the sign indicating the detour to Fajã de Lopo Vaz, between kilometres 18 and 19.
+After entering the detour, proceed until the viewpoint at the end of the dead-end road, where one can find the beginning of the trail sign.

 Appropriate footwear for walking, waterproof jacket, hat, sunscreen and water.